eduvpn/documentation/PROFILE_CONFIG.md

 ### WireGuard Range Four

 Specify the IPv4 range for WireGuard VPN clients.
-This setting is used when `protoList` contains `wireguard`.
 As an example:

 ```
 'wRangeFour' => '172.24.110.0/24',